Febrile Neutropenia (Fever Card)

 What is the purpose of the fever card?

-The fever card reminds the patient who is on chemotherapy and their family that febrile neutropenia might occur as a result of treatment.
-Information on the card directs the patient to seek immediate attention and provides suggested treatment to providers who may/may not be familiar with managing febrile neutropenia.
+The fever card reminds the patient and their family that Febrile Neutropenia may occur as a result of treatment.
+Information on the card directs the patient to seek immediate attention and gives providers information regarding further management.

 How should the patient use the fever card?

-The patient should keep the fever card readily availiable and refer to it if he/she develops a fever of 38°C. The patient with a fever should report to the nearest ER department and present the card to the triage officer and/or attending physician.
+The patient should keep the fever card readily available and refer to it if he/she develops a fever of 38°C. The patient should report to the nearest ER department and present the card to the triage nurse and/or attending physician.

 Who is responsible for handing out the card?

-The patient's primary nurse at LRCP is responsible for providing the patient with the fever card and providing education on how to use it.
+The patient's primary nurse at LRCP is responsible for providing the patient with the fever card and educating them about how to use it.

 Download the Febrile Neutropenia Guidelines (pdf)